-As of December 31, 2022, the composition of the Company's Board is as follows:
+As of December 31, 2023, the composition of the Company's Board is as follows:

-As of December 31, 2022, the following are the Company's executive officers:
+As of December 31, 2023, the following are the Company's executive officers:

-The above directors and officers have served their respective offices since May 12, 2022 with the exception of Anne Mae E. Mangaser, who was appointed as Vice President - Controller effective November 8, 2022.
+The above directors and officers have served their respective offices since May 12, 2023.
 The independent directors of the Company are Martin Q. Dy Buncio, Maynard S. Ngu and Jean Henri D. Lhuillier.
+Mr. Frederick D. Go resigned as member of the BOD and as Chairman of APVI effective January 8, 2024.